Back in October, I wrote an article called “Everything you are learning in school is worthless.“

 I started this blog about four years ago.
 I studied everything Neil Patel posted on his blog, Quicksprout, on how to rank via SEO, how to write compelling content that people shared, how to connect to influencers and more!

-Fast forward to today… this blog gets over 75,000 unique readers every single month!
+Fast forward to today… this blog gets close to 100,000 unique readers every single month!
 (You may be one of them right now.)
-Many of whom end up becoming clients or purchasing our digital SAT/ACT course products.
+Some of whom end up becoming clients of ours!

-In fact, if you google the generic term “top math websites”, “SAT reading strategies” or “how to get into UC Berkley” you will see us ranking #1!
+In fact, if you google the generic term “top math websites”, “SAT reading strategies” or “how to get into UC Berkley” “Top areas to focus on” you will see us ranking #1!

 Did I mention I am only 27 years old?
 Learn five ways blogging skyrocketed my business.